 The marijuana cultivation landscape continues to evolve in the arid western United States.
-Six states have legalized adult-use marijuana (Colorado, Washington, Oregon, California, Colorado, and Alaska), and as a result, they have adopted a variety of rules and regulations that differ from state to state.
+Many Western states have legalized adult-use marijuana (Alaska, California, Colorado, Nevada, Oregon, and Washington), and as a result, they have adopted a variety of rules and regulations that differ from state to state.

-While states have a patchwork of regulatory and licensing systems, varying from medical-only to medical and retail marijuana markets, cultivation regulations also vary from state to state.
-For cultivators, the availability of water is a complicating factor at the state level with additional complexity coming from Washington, D.C.
+While states have a patchwork of regulatory and licensing systems, including a variety of, processing, testing, distribution, and sales regulations,, cultivation regulations also vary from state to state.
+For cultivators in a region with ongoing drought concerns, the availability of water is a complicating factor at the state level with additional complexity coming from Washington, D.C.

 Water and the Federal Government